-This programme focuses on developing e-commerce for SMEs.
-It is run by ITC, the only UN agency entirely dedicated to growing the SME sector.
+This programme focuses on supporting SMEs develop their e-commerce capabilities.
+It is run by ITC, a joint agency of the WTO and the UN; the only development agency entirely dedicated to strengthening the SME sector.

 The aim of the programme is to offer SMEs favourable conditions for online trading through initiatives such as creating a common collaborative structure for technology and services.
 In this way, SMEs are able to share the costs of exporting goods, handle foreign payments and generate awareness in foreign markets.

-- Training for intermediate institutions and consultants who coach and advise local firms on e-commerce
+- Customized face-to-face training for intermediate institutions and consultants who coach and advise local firms on e-commerce

 - Provision of services, technology and tools for local partners to build their own platforms that support SMEs

 - Assessment of local institutions to understand existing capacities

 - Creating development plans to support e-commerce growth for SMEs